WHAT IS POWER ALL ABOUT?

 So, despite the compelling benefits of power, widespread adoption of power-based fitness training has not occurred: the missing links have been an affordable, easy-to-install and easy-to-use power meter, and simple, easy-to-do workouts that are based on power measurement.

-The Newton Power Cycling Computer fills-in these missing links.
-The Newton has a fitness test that will tell you what level of fitness you are at now and provides a customized program to improve your fitness – a program that you can follow on-screen as you cycle.
-No other product in the world today does this.
+Velocomp power meters fill-in these missing links.
+Newton has a fitness test that will tell you what level of fitness you are at now and provides a customized program to improve your fitness – a program that you can follow on-screen as you cycle.

 The amount of power you expend at each instant of a bike ride is dependent on the speed at which you travel and the force you apply to the pedal.